brentlf/Nazdravi/DEPLOYMENT.md

-# 🚀 VeeNutrition Firebase Deployment Guide
+# 🚀 Nazdravi Firebase Deployment Guide

 This guide covers the complete migration from Express.js to Firebase Functions and deployment to Firebase Hosting.